Aunt accused of throwing 3-year-old boy into water off Navy Pier. ‘Not once did [she] scream for help, call for help, ask for help.’

 As her 3-year-old nephew crawled near the edge of Navy Pier, Victoria Moreno looked around to see if anyone was watching, bent down, scooped the boy with both hands and threw him into the water, prosecutors charged Wednesday.

-Moreno then sat down and stared as Josiah Brown sank beneath the surface, prosecutors said in a court statement that brought observers to tears.
+Moreno then sat down and stared as her nephew sank beneath the surface, prosecutors said in a court statement that brought observers to tears.

 “Not once during any of these events did the defendant scream for help, call for help, ask for help or try herself to help,” Assistant State’s Attorney Lorraine Scaduto said during Moreno’s bond hearing.
 “When the police arrived, the defendant pretended not to know anything about the child.”